 How do I apply for a licence?

-Applications need to be made no later than the first day of the month before the day you want to start collecting.
-For example, if your planned start date is the 29 March 2019, you must submit your application by the 1 February 2019.
+Applications need to be made no later than the first day of the month preceding that in which the collection is proposed to take place.
+For example, if your planned start date is the 29 March 2020, you must submit your application by the 1 February 2020.